Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

 since

 and

-Obviously, the estimation accuracy of DOA estimators cannot be further improved by simply increasing the number of array sensors and/or the number of snapshots when the SNR tends to zero.
-In the asymptotic region, the derived ZZB converges to the CRB as
+Obviously, the estimation accuracy of DOA estimator cannot be further improved by simply increasing the number of array sensors and/or the number of snapshots when the SNR tends to zero.